ComradDoge/DogeEU4/README.md

 # AFTER CAMPAIGN = Remove Church Councils reform as it basically is a duplicate of a privilege and a reform
 # AFTER CAMPAIGN MUST = NDefines.NCountry.ADVISOR_COST_INCREASE_PER_YEAR = 0.01 INCREASE TO 0.02
 # AFTER CAMPAIGN = Reduce merc_disc stuff
+# AFTER CAMPAIGN = remove the -10% dev cost in burghers privs

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>